Introduction to Raag:

 We are picking up our discussion from the previous chapter 2.
-So if you haven’t read the Chapters 1 and 2, I highly advise you to do so and understand the fundamental concepts that lead us here to Chapter 3 – Introduction to Raag.
+So if you haven’t read Chapters 1 and 2, I highly advise you to do so and understand the fundamental concepts that lead us here to Chapter 3 – Introduction to Raag.

-Since you now fully understand the concepts of Sur, Sargam, Arohi, Amrohi, Saptak, Atal Sur, Komal Sur, Tayvar Sur and Shudh Sur…we want to bring these concepts into a working project as soon as we go over the last few theoretical stuff.
+Since you now fully understand the concepts of Sur, Sargam, Arohi, Amrohi, Saptak, Atal Sur, Komal Sur, Tayvar Sur, and Shudh Sur…we want to bring these concepts into a working project as soon as we go over the last few theoretical stuff.
 So let’s begin our Introduction to Raag…

 Heart of Raag:

 You see, all the concepts that I mentioned above will be required to create a melody.
-Whether its a Song, Jugni, Qawwali, any melodic composition will require a few Sur at least, or even an absence of some Sur while many other Sur are included.
+Whether it’s a Song, Jugni, Qawwali, or any melodic composition will require a few Sur at least, or even an absence of some Sur while many other Sur are included.
 It will also require some form of pattern to form limits.
 Otherwise, our limited human realization of notes will not comprehend what we hear as a melody at all.
 It will simply be heard as a bunch of sounds.

 Sa.
 So in every Raag,

 Sa is ever present and remains the basic foundation of each Raag.
 All other Sur, are noticed as separate individual Sur in their own right because of their distance from

 Sa.
 The final fruit, the Raag, when executed properly creates moods that are indescribable.
 They can bring out emotions you never knew you had…Joy, Laughter, Devotion, Love, Sadness, Despair, etc.